sebohe/tendermint/STYLE_GUIDE.md

 ## Comments

  * Use a space after comment deliminter (ex. `// your comment`).
- * Many comments are not sentences, these should begin with a lower case letter and end without a period.
+ * Many comments are not sentences.
+These should begin with a lower case letter and end without a period.
- * The first letter of sentences in comments are capitalized and ends with a period.
+ * Conversely, sentences in comments should be sentenced-cased end with a period.

 ## Linters

-These must be applied to all (go) repos.
+These must be applied to all (Go) repos.

  * [shellcheck](https://github.com/koalaman/shellcheck)
  * [golangci (covers all important linters)](https://github.com/golangci/golangci-lint)